LeonorPDX/LeonorPDX.github.io/_posts/2020-09-02-the_hikers_app_2_0_javascript.markdown

 JavaScript had a steep learning curve, and a couple weeks into this module I was feeling pretty bewildered.
 I am happy that by the time I got to working on this project, JavaScript was feeling much more natural to me.
 One of the moments that made me feel the most confident in my coding was when I was coming towards the end of my project; the only thing left to do was to make the toggle buttons in the corner of my hike tiles work to show more or less information about the hikes.

 I only had 15 minutes before I needed to leave for work, I wasn't sure if I should even start working on a new function when I probably wouldn't have time to finish it.
 I decided to give it a shot: I quickly figured out how I wanted to handle the button, wrote out a function and had it working on my browser in 10 minutes!
-I could believe that I was so comfortable working in JavaScript when just a few weeks before I had been totally stumped.
+I couldn't believe that I was so comfortable working in JavaScript when just a few weeks before I had been totally stumped.

 The toggle content function, in the Hike class: